 Make the sausage rolls

 - Remove one piece of puff pastry from the refrigerator.
 Carefully open it up and cut down the middle of the long edge so you have two pieces.
-Spread a quarter of the mixture along the long edge of each piece, about an inch in from the edge.
-Coat the opposite long edges with plant-based milk.
+Spread a quarter of the mixture along the long edge of both pieces, about an inch in toward the center.
+Brush the opposite long edges with plant-based milk.

 - Starting with the first piece, start rolling the pastry over the filling and continue to roll away from you.
-Seal the seam with the the milk.
-Transfer each roll to the parchment-lined baking sheet and place seal side down.
+Seal the seam with the milk.
+Roll back and forth gently to make it round.
+Transfer to the parchment-lined baking sheet and place seal-side down.

 - Repeat steps 2 through 4 with the second pastry sheet.
 When you are finished you will have four sausage rolls.